 As a culture, we have such a hard time with doing nothing that many of us aren’t two feet away from a pocket-sized computer we call a smartphone, handy just in case we have to wait for anything.
 I’m right there with you.
 It’s a habit I’m trying to break.

 I have a chapter in my book dedicated to boredom.
 In it, I mention that boredom is a relatively new concept.
 In the eighteenth century, no one was bored.
 If you were bored, you were probably on your way to certain death, because if you wanted to eat, you had to work.
 There was no time or energy to be bored.

 But now, we are so used to being amused that we can hardly stand the thought of having nothing to do.
 Entertainment, in all its forms, is so easily accessible in our technology-soaked culture; we can hardly imagine a life where it’s not an arm’s reach away.
-My immediate reaction is to check Instagram or my Facebook feed, or to pin stuff on Pinterest.
+My immediate reaction is to check social media or to pin stuff on Pinterest.
 It’s to clog my fingers and brain cells with busyness, or at least the illusion of busyness.
 Like, like, like, pin, pin, pin.
 Keep busy.